acheong08/Outsourcer/README.md

 - Checkout and add to database for sellers to see

 *Extra Info*
--Admin's login details: Admin:Admin
+- Admin's login details: Admin:Admin
--All hashes are in MD5
+- All hashes are in MD5

+**Installation Requirements**
+- Python3
+- Pip3
+- Python Flask
+- Hashlib